Categories

 • All proposals should be submitted via the proposal website.
 The link is provided below:

-• Accepted proposals will be included in the published abstracts.
+• Accepted proposals will be included in the conference proceedings.

-• Please use APA 7th edition style for references.
+• Please use APA style for references and in-text citations.

 CALL FOR PROPOSALS